75th Police Precinct Station House

-75th Police Precinct Station House is a historic police station located in Brooklyn, New York.
+75th Police Precinct Station House is a historic police station located in New Lots, Brooklyn, New York.
 It was built in 1886 and is a three-story, yellow brick building above a sandstone foundation and watertable in the Romanesque Revival style.
 It features a round corner tower and Norman-inspired projecting main entrance portico.
 The stable is a two-story brick building connected to the station house by a one-story brick passage.
 It ceased use as a police station in 1973 and later used by a local church.

 It was listed on the National Register of Historic Places in 2007.